 - 1 tbsp achiote oil or olive oil

-- 4 tbsp sofrito (see note for substitute)
+- 4 tbsp sofrito*

-30 oz.
-(2 cans) gandules (with the liquid)
+- 30 oz (2 cans) gandules (with the liquid)

-- ½ cup pimento stuffed olives, halved (optional)
+- 1/2 cup pimento olives, halved

-- 3 tsp adobo seasoning (see note for substitute)
+- 3 tsp adobo seasoning*

-2 ½ cups vegetable broth or water
+- 2 cups water

-2 cups white rice (short grain)
+- 2 cups white rice (medium grain), rinsed

 Instructions

-- Serve!
+- Serve.
 Serve the rice and beans with additional cilantro and a splash of hot sauce.
 Enjoy!

 Notes